Half a century of inspiration

 The Place of today combines training, creation, participation and performance, incorporating a 300-seat theatre, renamed the Robin Howard Dance Theatre, in 2001.
 Initially, the theatre was used for experimental work in music and drama as well as dance, but since 1982, it has concentrated exclusively on that single art in its multiplicity of forms.
 Under the directorship of John Ashford (1986-2009), the theatre established itself as the proving ground for a new generation of independent choreographers, both from Britain and overseas, notably through Resolution, the largest festival of new contemporary choreography, which has run annually since 1989.

 This focus continued under the directorship of Kenneth Olumuyiwa Tharp (2009-2017), with such initiatives as The Place Prize, which recognised excellence in contemporary choreography; Work Place, putting the full range of The Place’s resources to support a large cohort of dance artists at different career stages; and establishing a new Creative, Teaching and Learning Department in 2011.
-In September 2017, Tharp was succeeded as Chief Executive by another former LCDS student, Clare Connor, who came to the role following a dance career (with Phoenix Dance) and a subsequent transition to roles in higher education and business development within arts institutions.
+In September 2017, Tharp was succeeded as Chief Executive by another former LCDS student, Clare Connor, who came to the role following a dance career and a subsequent transition to roles in higher education and business development within arts institutions.

 The Place remains home to London Contemporary Dance School, which was granted degree-awarding powers from 1982 and is now part of the world-leading Conservatoire for Dance and Drama, attracting students and teachers from around the world, providing both undergraduate and postgraduate vocational training as well as a much-respected research programme.
 The School’s graduates have an impressive track record, including many of the dancers and choreographers who continue to shape today’s international dance scene.
 It also houses a complete spectrum of learning and access programmes, including classes in the evenings and at weekends, catering for people of all ages (a total of 50,000 participants in 2017/18) with varied interests and abilities.